 The first part of this test takes less force than the batoning above, but because the strike point is not directly above the working edge, it can put far more torque on the handle.
 A 3″ hardwood limb was used to strike the tip area of the blade and drive the middle of the blade through the oak along the grain.
 There were no issues with this process and the handle was still sound.

 I was quite sure the second part of the splitting test would cause the handle to fail immediately as it was the first operation involving striking the handle directly.
-The tip of the blade was hammered straight through the oak near a knot by using the 3″ hardwood limb to pound on the back of the handle.
-After this test, the handle joint was still intact, though this test did cause some internal damage to the wood that was revealed later.
+The tip of the blade was hammered straight through the oak near a knot by using the 3″ hardwood limb to pound on the pommel.
+After this test, the handle joint was still intact, though because there was no seppa this step did cause some internal damage to the wood that was revealed later.

 At this point I decided to try some lateral and random stress and threw the knife (never throw a knife not designed specifically for throwing!) from about 6 feet against a knotty stump.
 After the second impact the handle popped and the test was over.
 On inspection, the cause of failure revealed itself as the second part of the splitting test.
 Hammering on the back of the handle had caused the blade to compress some of the wood near the machi (where a guard would normally prevent this movement) and put the core under strong outwards pressure from the tip of the tang.
 The angular force of being thrown against the stump caused the stress to exceed the limit of the rice glue and released the joint.